Rescuing orangutans and protecting their forest home

 Timtom (c) Orangutan Foundation

-Many of you will know Timtom, the young orangutan in the care of the Orangutan Foundation based in Borneo, Indonesia.
-We’ve shared her story as she goes through Orangutan Foundation’s soft-release programme, getting ready for life back in the wild.
-While their work to rescue, rehabilitate and release orangutans is critical to care for orphaned and traumatised individuals, they are also dedicated to protecting their forest habitat, ensuring these great apes have a safe home.
+We’ve shared Timtom’s story as she goes through Orangtuan Foundation’s soft-release programme, getting ready for life back in the wild,” said Anna Cryer, from our Conservation team.
+While their work to rescue, rehabilitate and release orangutans gives a critical second chance to orphaned and traumatised individuals, they are also dedicated to protecting their forest habitat, ensuring these great apes have a safe home into the future.

 A collage of four photographs features young orangutans named Epeng, Gunawan, Kiki, and Roni, each clinging to tree branches in a natural forest setting.
 The images highlight individual facial expressions and playful poses, with names labeled in white text at the bottom left of each photo.